Our Curriculum has a focus on rigorous and structured teaching of the National Curriculum key skills, which take place throughout school.

 Modern Foreign Languages

-From 2014, the National Curriculum requires all Key Stage 2 children to learn a language at school and The Arbours Primary Academy has chosen to teach French.
+From 2014, the National Curriculum requires all Key Stage 2 children to learn a language at school and The Arbours Primary Academy has chosen to teach French and Latin.

 David Ross Education Trust and British Values